Fifteen and Pregnant

-Fifteen and Pregnant is a 1998 American drama television film directed by Sam Pillsbury, written by Susan Cuscuna, and starring Kirsten Dunst, Park Overall, David Andrews, and Margot Demeter.
-Based on a true story, Dunst portrays a 15-year-old pregnant girl.
-It premiered on Lifetime on January 19, 1998.
+Fifteen and Pregnant is a 1998 American drama television film on Lifetime, starring Kirsten Dunst as a teenager who becomes pregnant.
+Directed by Sam Pillsbury and written by Susan Cuscuna, the film was based on a true story.

 Plot

-14-year-old Tina has sex with her new boyfriend, Ray.
+14-year-old Tina Spangler has sex with her new boyfriend, Ray Wood.
 Ray later ends his relationship with Tina, telling her that he must focus upon his athletic goals.
 When Tina discovers that she has started her period, she is extremely relieved.
 On Tina's 15th birthday, she is despondent because another birthday has passed and she does not have a boyfriend.

 Tensions arise between Tina and her mother when they are in the car together and listen to a radio program where the commentator makes remarks about the high number of teenagers getting pregnant.
 Tina's mother asks her daughter if she knows anyone who is sexually active, or if she has ever been sexually active.
 Tina is evasive and gives a non-committal response.
 She and her friend Laurie, a young mother who became pregnant at 17, attend a sexual health clinic where it is confirmed that Tina is pregnant.

-It all comes to a head when Laurie tells Tina to tell her mother about the pregnancy.
-Her mother, a conservative Christian, is shocked but due to her beliefs, decides to help her daughter.
-Her dad is less upset and comforts his daughter.
+It all comes to a head when Laurie tells Tina to tell her mother Evie about the pregnancy.
+Evie, a conservative Christian, is shocked but due to her beliefs, decides to help her daughter.
+Her dad Cal is less upset and comforts his daughter.
 When Tina tells Ray, he feigns happiness and acts like he wants to be with her.
-Tina begins pregnancy classes with her mother.
+Tina begins pregnancy classes with Evie.
 After hearing a story from a girl about how hard teenage motherhood is and how her boyfriend cheated on her, Tina calls Ray and yells at him because she thinks he won't be a good father as he promised he would be.
 She tries to make him stay with her, but when Ray isn't as present as she'd hoped, Tina is suspicious.
 At the mall she finds Ray kissing another girl, cheating on her.
 She is upset and tells him she is over him and ends their relationship.